drjah/Threshold-Limit-Graphs/README.md

 Python genoutcomepredict c:\\rootfolder\\subfolder\\workingdirectory

 1. Once the program is running, it will produce the requested plots one by one.
-Clicking on the X at the upper right of the window will close that plot and create the next plot.
 Descriptive error messages will be generated when needed.
 The plots will be saved in the folder specified.
 2. To quickly identify potentially predictive metrics, you can view the plots as thumbnails using Windows Explorer.
 Look for metrics where either the blue line or the red line shows a clear upward or downward trend.
 If either line (blue or red) displays a consistent trend that passes outside the shaded confidence interval, this indicates that the metric may effectively predict the variable plotted on the Y-axis.
 Recall:

 - Blue Line: Represents data points calculated only when values are above the threshold.